CITY TRIPS

 As mentioned above, if you fly into Lisbon you can catch the local Metro directly from the airport to the city center.

-You can also purchase 24, 48 or 72 hour hop on and off tickets which can be a convenient way to get around and see the sights.
+You can also purchase 24, 48 or 72 hour hop on and off tickets which can be convenient way to get around and see the sights.
 Or check out the Lisboa card which includes public transport and admission to museums.

 Lisbon is quite hilly so unless you are super fit you might not want to get around by bicycle.
 However bicycles could be handy when exploring around Belem or in the flatter parts of the city.